Meet Our Conductors & Staff

 Member of the Mississippi Symphony Orchestra

-Born in Ibagué, Tolima, Colombia, music has been in Maria Camila's life since the age of 4 years old.
-She graduated with a Masters Degree from the School of Science & Arts at the University of Southern Mississippi, with an emphasis in Orchestral Conducting.
-She also holds a Bachelors Degree from the School of Arts & Letters at the University of Southern Mississippi, with an emphasis in Music Performance in Viola.
+Musical training has been in Maria Camila's life since childhood.
+She graduated with a Masters Degree from the School of Science and Arts at the University of Southern Mississippi, with an emphasis in Orchestral Conducting as well as a Bachelors Degree from the School of Arts and Letters at the University of Southern Mississippi, with an emphasis in Music Performance in Viola.

-Currently, she plays with the Mississippi Symphony, the Gulfcoast Symphony, and the Meridian Symphony Orchestra.
+Ms. Patino has had the opportunity to collaborate with well-known artists such as The Beach Boys, Transiberian Orchestra, Deborah Voight, Rene Fleming, Oh Jeremiah, and Ilmar Gavilan, among others.
+She was principal viola on several occasions during her time as a member of the Southern Miss Symphony Orchestra.
+Currently, she plays with the Mississippi Symphony, Gulfcoast Symphony, and Meridian Symphony Orchestra.
 Ms. Patino also is co-founder of the Ruah String Trio; and the founder of the Global Aqua Music program at Global Adaptive Aquatics in Atlanta, GA, designed to assist children with disabilities.

-Ms. Patino enjoys passing her love of music on to the next generation with her over 14 years of teaching experience.
-After founding the strings program at Hinds County School District in 2016, she became operations manager and strings teacher of the outreach program of the Mississippi Symphony Orchestra in the Jackson Public School system.
-Additionally, she runs her own private violin studio, works as a conductor of the Mississippi Youth Symphony Orchestra, and as the Festival and Operations Coordinator of the Heifetz International Summer Music Institute in Staunton, VA.
+Born in Ibagué, Tolima, Colombia, Ms. Patino enjoys passing her love of music that began in her hometown at the age of 4 years old, on to the next generation, with her over 12 years of teaching experience.
+In 2016, she founded the strings program at Hinds County School District, and since then, she has taken on the roles of operations manager and strings teacher for the outreach programs of the Mississippi Symphony Orchestra in public schools.
+In addition to these roles, she runs her very own private violin studio, conducts the Mississippi Youth Symphony Orchestra, and serves as the director of operations and programming for the Premier Orchestral Institute.
+Ms. Patino's dedication to music education extends beyond her local community, as she also previously held the position of Festival and Operations Coordinator for the esteemed Heifetz International Summer Music Institute in Staunton, VA.

 Tammy Luke